lsphillips/dotfiles/README.md

   Opens the `hosts` file in Visual Studio Code.
 - `ps-profile`\
   Opens the PowerShell profile file in Visual Studio Code.
+- `aws-config`\
+  Opens the AWS configuration directory in Visual Studio Code.
 - `delete`\
   Deletes a file or directory.
 - `flush-dns`\